CianMRoche/Free-copilot/README.md

   <p align="center">
 	<img width="408" alt="get_access" src="https://github.com/CianMRoche/Free-copilot/assets/29131312/bbb19872-354d-4fdc-9f68-8323d3d06c20">
   </p>
 7. You've got it now, have fun.
-My recommendation is to use [visual studio code](https://code.visualstudio.com/) as your editor, and to use the github copilot extension (which will require you to sign in to your github account through vscode to unlock copilot usage)
+My recommendation is to use [visual studio code](https://code.visualstudio.com/) as your editor, and to use the github copilot extension (which will require you to sign in to your github account through vscode to unlock copilot usage).
+Better still is to use the github copilot chat extension too, which allows for an in-IDE amazing chat bot to help with code generation, debugging and testing.
+This may require using the github copilot nightly extension rather than the basic github copilot extension, and signing up for a waitlist (which only took a few minutes to go through for me).